-- Deliberate Values Dissonance: When the children are in Saint Louis, Maya remarks that even though she liked comic books, she found the Kathmejer kids in them too smart alecky.
+- When the children are in Saint Louis, Maya remarks that even though she liked comic books, she found the Kathmejer kids in them too smart alecky.

-- Another example is how no one really cares about the Japanese being interned, and Maya has to explain in the story why no one raised a fuss.
+- No one really cares about the Japanese being interned, and Maya has to explain in the story why no one raised a fuss.

 - Disappeared Dad: Unlike in most examples, Maya's dad lives with her mom, but she and her brother were raised for years by their paternal family in the south.

 - Dumb Struck: In the aftermath of her rape Maya is rendered mute for six years by her guilt at having told on Mr. Freeman, feeling that it was her speaking that caused his murder.

 - Establishing Character Moment: For both Maya and the audience, the first gift Maya received from her Dad was his photograph, with the narration lampshading it as something she find "typical" from him in later years.

 - In-Series Nickname: Angelou's real first name is Marguerite, but when she was younger Bailey introduced her as "My" or "Maya", as in "my sister".
 Considering she is better known and signs her books as Maya Angelou, it can come as a surprise to some that her real name is Marguerite.